 Traveling to Thailand in winter is ideal as the monsoon rain moves out and drier, pleasant weather returns.
 But better weather certainly draws bigger crowds.
-The busy season spins up for Thailand in winter and continues until the heat becomes nearly unbearable in late spring.
+The busy season ramps up for Thailand in winter and continues until the heat becomes nearly unbearable in late spring.

 The Busy Season in Thailand

 As with most countries that experience monsoon seasons, improving weather lures more and more travelers to enjoy sunny days.
 However, Thailand can certainly still be enjoyed during the monsoon season (May to October), but the weather may be less predictable for those wanting to take advantage of the many outdoor activities.